OriBarGendel/Bachelor-Seminar/README.md

-# Bachelor-s-Thesis
+# Bachelor-Seminar
-Bachelor's Thesis in Mathematics on Lie Algebras
+Bachelor's Seminar in Mathematics on Lie Algebras.

+Written by Ori Bar Gendel under the supervision of Dr. Gil Alon in August 2023, as part of Bachelor in Mathematics studies at the Open University of Israel.